STEM School Highlands Ranch shooting: Vigils, rallies, and memorials

 One student wrote an opinion piece critical of the vigil, saying "many who attended this vigil desired to exploit our pain to support political agendas" and that there should have been more focus on "honoring Kendrick, 18, who rushed the shooter and was fatally shot".
 Another interviewed shortly after the vigil claimed, "I understand calling for gun control but like these were handguns — these aren't AR-15s these kids are carrying.
 There's a law in Colorado you can't buy a handgun unless you're 21 – like how can you prevent that?"

 Two days after the shooting, a small local rally for increased school security was held.

+The Catholic fraternal organization The Knights of Columbus during their 2019 annual convention bestowed a posthumous honorary knighthood to Kendrick Castillo and presented his parents the Caritas Medal, the second-highest honor of the Knights of Columbus.
+Kendrick's father, a member of the organization, commented “Kendrick wanted to be a Knight because of what he experienced growing up and knowing the good that they did."

+In August of 2025, six years after the shooting, it was reported that a petition to open the cause for canonization of Kendrick Castillo to sainthood in the Catholic Church had been submitted by Reverend Gregory Bierbaum and Reverend Patrick DiLoreto of St. Mark Catholic Church within the Diocese of Colorado Springs, approximately 1.4 miles away from STEM School Highlands Ranch, of which Kendrick and his family were parishioners.